Join the rewards club for food lovers and unlock rewards

 Close map

 The best sushi in London is a pretty spicy topic – with or without the wasabi – because there are so many different scenarios where you might want to tuck into this Japanese speciality, and you’ll find fans have very strong opinions.
 You see, you might be looking for cheap sushi or even a sushi buffet if you’re in the market for that perfect crossover point of good value with high quality.
 At the other end of the scale, perhaps you’re looking for sushi near you with a Michelin star in mind, or platters that come with all the trappings of fine dining for a special occasion.
-So you see that the answer to what’s the ‘best’ really depends on your mood.
-However, there’s some good news to be had, because we’ve quite literally scoured London to find the most delicious morsels of fish, rice and seaweed to bring your our curated, tried-and-tested guide below.
+So you see that the answer to what’s the 'best' really depends on your mood.
+However, there’s some good news to be had, because we’ve quite literally scoured London to find the most delicious morsels of fish, rice and seaweed to bring you our curated, tried-and-tested guide below.

 YOU MIGHT ALSO LIKE